top of page

 Blake Lodge

-Where Comfort Meets Nature — Accessible to All
+Where Comfort Meets Nature — Inclusive Accommodation

 Welcome to our lakeside lodges, lovingly built on generations-old family land — a place where everyone is truly welcome, and where accessibility isn’t an afterthought, but a foundation.
+Our self-catering lodges are designed with inclusivity in mind, and two of our three units offer accessible features to enhance your stay.

 Surrounded by natural beauty, our lodges sit on the edge of Lough Sallagh, a quiet and unspoiled lake nestled in rolling Irish countryside.
-Step outside and you’ll find tranquil lake views right from your private deck, birdsong mornings and breathtaking sunsets.
-Flat, accessible walking (and rolling) trails are nearby.
-Fishing spots and picnic areas abound.
+Step outside and you’ll find tranquil lake views right from your

-We understand that true relaxation only happens when spaces are built to support comfort, dignity, and independence.That’s why we’ve created something different: a peaceful retreat on the shores of a quiet Irish lake — where accessibility and natural beauty go hand in hand.
+We understand that true relaxation only happens when spaces are built to support comfort, dignity, and independence.
+That’s why we’ve created something different: a peaceful retreat on the shores

 We welcome guests of all abilities and we’re happy to chat through any individual needs before you book.